ARRAKIHS: Instruments

 The ARRAKIHS mission's primary payload is a dual binocular telescope system with a modified Maksutov Cassegrain design equipped with two visible-wavelength and two infrared cameras, optimized for low surface brightness astronomy.
 Developed by the Spanish aerospace company Satlantis, the prime contractor for the instrument's design and manufacturing, the system is designed to detect extremely faint stellar structures surrounding galaxies with high sensitivity and precision.
+The spacecraft's wide-field imaging system has continuous wavelength coverage from 280 to 1600 nm across four photometric bands (VIS1 and VIS2 in the visible, and NIR1 and NIR2 in the near-infrared).